Graham's law: Examples

+An inorganic gas with a molar mass of 64g/mol is : MW = 32 + (2×16) = 64g/mol.

 History

 Graham's research on the diffusion of gases was triggered by his reading about the observations of German chemist Johann Döbereiner that hydrogen gas diffused out of a small crack in a glass bottle faster than the surrounding air diffused in to replace it.
-Graham measured the rate of diffusion of gases through plaster plugs, through very fine tubes, and through small orifices.
+Graham measured the rate of diffusion of gases through porous plaster plugs, through very fine tubes, and through small orifices.
 In this way he slowed down the process so that it could be studied quantitatively.
 He first stated in 1831 that the rate of effusion of a gas is inversely proportional to the square root of its density, and later in 1848 showed that this rate is inversely proportional to the square root of the molar mass.
 Graham went on to study the diffusion of substances in solution and in the process made the discovery that some apparent solutions actually are suspensions of particles too large to pass through a parchment filter.
 He termed these materials colloids, a term that has come to denote an important class of finely divided materials.

 Around the time Graham did his work, the concept of molecular weight was being established largely through the measurements of gases.
 Daniel Bernoulli suggested in 1738 in his book Hydrodynamica that heat increases in proportion to the velocity, and thus kinetic energy, of gas particles.
 Italian physicist Amedeo Avogadro also suggested in 1811 that equal volumes of different gases contain equal numbers of molecules.
 Thus, the relative molecular weights of two gases are equal to the ratio of weights of equal volumes of the gases.
-Avogadro's insight together with other studies of gas behaviour provided a basis for later theoretical work by Scottish physicist James Clerk Maxwell to explain the properties of gases as collections of small particles moving through largely empty space.
+Avogadro's insight, together with other studies of gas behaviour provided a basis for later theoretical work by Scottish physicist James Clerk Maxwell to explain the properties of gases as collections of small particles moving through largely empty space.

 Perhaps the greatest success of the kinetic theory of gases, as it came to be called, was the discovery that for gases, the temperature as measured on the Kelvin (absolute) temperature scale is directly proportional to the average kinetic energy of the gas molecules.
 Graham's law for diffusion could thus be understood as a consequence of the molecular kinetic energies being equal at the same temperature.

 The rationale of the above can be summed up as follows:

-Kinetic energy of each type of particle (in this example, Hydrogen and Oxygen, as above) within the system is equal, as defined by thermodynamic temperature:
+Kinetic energy of each type of particle (in this example, hydrogen and oxygen, as above) within the system is equal, as defined by thermodynamic temperature: